2023 IBA Women's World Boxing Championships: Controversies

-Participation of athletes from Russia and Belarus
+Boycott due to participation of athletes from Russia and Belarus

-As a result of the 2022 Russian invasion of Ukraine, 11 countries decided to boycot the championship over the participation of athletes from Russia and Belarus.
-The decision to allow athletes form Russia and Belarus to compete under their national flags and for the anthems to be played was against the recommendations of the International Olympic Committee.
+Ignoring Russia's full-scale invasion of Ukraine in February 2022 and subsequent recommendations of the International Olympic Committee to bar Russian and Belarusian athletes from competing under their national flags and for the anthems to be played, the International Boxing Association under the leadership of Russian Umar Kremlev allowed them to compete with no restrictions.
+In the aftermath, 17 countries (19 national federations) decided to boycott the championship over IBA's decision.

-The nations that boycotted the competition are:
+The nations that boycotted the tournament were:

-Megan de Cler is the lone boxer from Netherlands in WWCH 2023 under IBA flag.
-While interacting with media on March 17 after her bout, she told ,"I am not playing for Netherlands, I am here on my own.
-I don't do politics, I do boxing that's why I'm here".

-Kosovo boxer withdrawal
+Alleged discrimination of Kosovo boxer

 Kosovo withdrew its competitors from the championship as a result of alleged discrimination by the Indian authorities.
 Despite the Kosovo Boxing Federation being a full member of the IBA, local organisers decided to ban the use of the flag and national anthem of Kosovo at the championship, including in medal ceremonies and on team uniforms for political reasons.
 Kosovo's sole entrant, 2022 bronze medalist Donjeta Sadiku, also encountered problems in obtaining a visa to enter India for the competition.
-Sadiku was previously denied entry to India in 2017 for the Youth Women's World Championships and 2018 for the Women’s World Championships.
+Sadiku was previously denied entry to India in 2017 for the Youth Women's World Championships and 2018 for the Women's World Championships.
 Kosovo's president Vjosa Osmani described the treatment of athletes from her country as a "blatant violation of int'l sporting standards" and urged the organisers to reconsider their decision.
 The IBA's media communications team termed the incident as "unfortunate and the Indian government was also very cooperative, and the team was granted visas for the competitions.
 It was unfortunate to learn that the athletes of Kosovo declined the opportunity to come to New Delhi."